|

 with Japanese tissue.

-The Shrine of the Book is presently
+The Shrine of the Book has experimented with a showcase using

 optic lighting and positioning the scrolls